-We found out that ‘how to start cloud computing’ is a burning issue!
-We started a meetup in Belfast with our friends Matt Coulter, Gillian Armstrong, Gillian McCann, and Gareth Gilmore.
+We found out that ‘how to learn cloud computing’ is a big issue!
+We started a meetup in Belfast with our friends Matt Coulter, Gillian Armstrong, Gillian McCann, and Garth Gilmour.
 It is called BelfAWSt.
 And it is a community Meetup in Belfast, to talk about all things AWS!

 Open Space Meetup

 It was a really good event.
 It was great to see everyone in person.

 There were 50 people there.
 We had an ‘open space’, which is a very conversational format.
 The open space format involves getting everyone together to start chatting.
 And then you ask everyone what they want to talk about.